saiftynet/Calendar/README.md

 * Import ICS files and appropriate highlighting (done in version 0,05)
 * Interactive calendar  (done in version 0.04)
 * Responsive to screensize changes
+* Year views and month views  (done in version 0.09)
+* Handle RRULES EXDATES and RDATES (started in version 0.09) Paella is not fine grained enough to handle Time...just dates Currently only deals with DAILY, MONTHLY and YEARLY, INTERVAL and COUNT, parameters EXDATES handled
+  RDATES;PERIOD= ignored as I dont get it
 * Create iCAL files (TODO)
-* Year views and month views  (done in version 0.09)
-* Handle RRULES EXDATES and RDATES (started in version 0.09)

 ![image](https://github.com/saiftynet/Calendar/assets/34284663/45873295-be5f-4c3e-9a55-6d37006ec7a0)

 ## Usage

-`paella.pl` - runs the application with default parameters, loads ics files from a folder called ICS if one exists, or from current directory if one doesn't;
+`paella.pl` - runs the application with default parameters, loads ics files from a folder called ICS if one exists;

 ## Key bindings